THE ULTIMATE BICEP WORKOUT GUIDE

 HOW TO DO IT: Starting position is standing with feet hip width apart holding a dumbbell in each hand.
 Bend your elbow and curl the weight toward your outer shoulder as you rotate your wrist.
 Alternate sides.

-WHAT MAKES IT EFFECTIVE: Unlike other bicep curl variations, as you externally rotate the shoulder in this exercise, you are preferentially hitting the interior of the biceps muscle, or the short head.
+WHAT MAKES IT EFFECTIVE: Unlike other bicep curl variations including the conventional dumbbell curl, as you externally rotate the shoulder in this exercise, you are preferentially hitting the interior of the biceps muscle, or the short head.

 6) WHAT IS THE BEST DUMBBELL BICEP WORKOUT?